ch3rn0byl/Blog-post-snippets-and-code/README.md

 # Blog posts snippets and code
-House the code from the blog
+The place for code to live at